-Headed to Jerusalem’s shuk (market) and wondering what all the gluten free options are in Machane Yehudah?
-Don’t stress, I’ve got a whole list to help you out!
+Headed to Jerusalem’s iconic shuk (market) and wondering what all the gluten free options are in Machane Yehudah?
+Don’t stress, I’ve created an entire list to help you out!

 In the last few years, Shuk Machane Yehudah has truly become the cultural heart of Jerusalem.
 What was once a place to buy groceries quickly turned into a “Yom Kef” for visitors to Jerusalem from near and far.
-While there are endless options within the shuk for a bite to eat, finding the gluten free options in the Shuk can be difficult!
+While there are endless options within the shuk for a bite to eat, finding the gluten free options can seem impossible if you don’t know where to look!

-Here are some amazing gluten free favorites in the bustling Jerusalem market, Shuk Machane Yehudah:
+Here are all the amazing gluten free favorites in Jerusalem's bustling Shuk Machane Yehudah:

 On HaEgoz, AKA the restaurant strip: